-Nuclear engineers may perform testing to see whether the practices used with nuclear material and waste are acceptable to humans and to the environment.
+Nuclear engineers may perform testing to see whether the practices used with nuclear material and waste are acceptable to humans and the environment.
 They may also serve in emergency roles such as during and after nuclear accidents—even managing nuclear power plant shutdowns.
 Other nuclear engineering applications are in food production, submarine propulsion systems, medicine, industrial production, and nuclear weapon development.

 These professionals must have the proper education and training to succeed in this field.
 Nuclear engineers need to have a solid foundation of mathematics, science, observational skills, problem-solving, collaboration, and best safety practices.
 They must also be aware of how the substances they work with affect humans and the environment.
 Hands-on experience and the proper degrees and licensing are essential, while additional certifications may add to an engineer’s employability and specialized nuclear engineering focus.

 This guide provides a step-by-step path to becoming a nuclear engineer, including information about the time each step typically takes to complete, as well as relevant details about educational programs, licensing, and credentialing.

 Nuclear engineers must earn at least a bachelor’s degree to secure an entry-level position.
 Some jobs require a master’s or special certifications.
 Aspiring nuclear engineering students should look for programs accredited by the Accreditation Board of Engineering and Technology (ABET).
-ABET accreditation plays a key role in ensuring a quality education that meets high standards.
+ABET accreditation plays a crucial role in ensuring a quality education that meets high standards.
 ABET accreditation may also be required for some graduate nuclear engineering programs, financial aid opportunities, and even future employers.

 Students should seek programs that offer hands-on, collaborative learning, thus developing skills such as logical thinking, in-depth analysis, exceptional oral and written communication, problem-solving, and mathematics.
-Some colleges and universities offer combined five-year bachelor’s and master’s degrees, which is an accelerated option for students who can handle the workload, saving money and time.
+Some colleges and universities offer combined five-year bachelor’s and master’s degrees, an accelerated option for students who can handle the workload, saving money and time.

 Every nuclear engineering program establishes its own admissions criteria.
-Typically the more rigorous the program, the more elevated the requirements such as more competitive GPAs, exams, and even admissions interviews with faculty.
+Typically the more rigorous the program, the more elevated the requirements, such as more competitive GPAs, exams, and even admissions interviews with faculty.
 Here are some examples of typical admission requirements from actual nuclear engineering schools:

 Although a master’s degree is not necessarily required to enter the nuclear engineering field, it can broaden one’s access to job opportunities, especially in more advanced positions, academia, and management.
-Nuclear engineering master’s degree students often specialize in nuclear science and technology, fission nuclear technology, applied plasma physics, or radiation detection and application.
+Nuclear engineering master’s degree students often specialize in nuclear science and technology, nuclear fission technology, applied plasma physics, or radiation detection and application.

 The following admission requirements are taken from real schools across the United States.
 Note that requirements can vary significantly from one program to the next.
-For example, some master’s programs only admit candidates who have a certain number of years of professional work experience in engineering, while others admit students right from bachelor’s programs:
+For example, some master’s programs only admit candidates who have a certain number of years of professional work experience in engineering, while others accept students right from bachelor’s programs:

 Students earning master’s degrees in nuclear engineering complete a combination of core engineering coursework and electives that reflect their area of interest or formal concentration.
 Here are some examples of nuclear engineering master’s program courses: